HOW TO AUDITION

-ALSO: The 15-Minute Musicals section of the program (writing, revisions, rehearsals, and performances) take place from April 3 through (approximately) June 30th.
+ALSO: The 15-Minute Musicals section of the program (writing, revisions, rehearsals, and performances) take place from the last session listed above through (approximately) mid-July.

 WHAT COMES NEXT?

 The Core Curriculum is but a small piece of the Academy experience.

 If you are invited back after the Core Curriculum year, you will then have an opportunity to join the Full Length Curriculum to write a complete show in one year.
 After that, you might be invited to join the General Workshop where you will join our growing and talented membership.
 As a General member, you’ll be able to present material for feedback on any show you are writing.
 Your work will also be considered for readings and workshop productions by the 4×10 Company, and for production by New Musicals Inc., our producing branch.